peter2-code/RTranslator/README.md

 The languages supported are as follows:

-Arabic, Bulgarian, Catalan, Chinese, Czech, Danish, German, Greek, English, Spanish, Finnish, French, Croatian, Italian, Japanese, Korean, Dutch, Polish, Portuguese, Romanian, Russian, Slovak, Swedish, Tamil, Thai, Turkish, Ukrainian, Urdu, Vietnamese.
+Arabic, Bulgarian, Catalan, Chinese, Croatian, Czech, Danish, Dutch, English, Finnish, French, Galician,  German, Greek, Italian, Japanese, Korean, Macedonian, Polish, Portuguese, Romanian, Russian, Slovak, Spanish, Swedish, Tamil, Thai, Turkish, Ukrainian, Urdu, Vietnamese.
+<br /><br />
+If your language is not on the list, from version 2.1 of RTranslator you can go into the settings and enable "**Support low quality languages**" to add the following languages (which have lower quality for translation and speech recognition):

+Afrikaans, Akan (only text), Amharic, Assamese, Bambara (only text), Bangla, Bashkir, Basque, Belarusian, Bosnian, Dzongkha (only text), Esperanto (only text), Estonian, Ewe (only text), Faroese, Fijian (only text), Georgian, Guarani (only text), Gujarati, Hausa, Hebrew, Hindi, Hungarian, Javanese (only text), Kannada, Kashmiri (only text), Kazakh, Kikuyu (only text), Kinyarwanda (only text), Korean, Kyrgyz (only text), Lao, Limburghish (only text), Lingala, Lithuanian, Luxembourghish, Macedonian, Tagalog (only text), Tibetan.
 <br /><br />